maus-me/woopEssentials/README.md

   `"HomeCooldown" : 60` will set a cooldown for teleportation using the /home name command as well as the /back and /spawn commands.
   The /spawn and /back commands can be enabled with `"SpawnEnabled" : true` and `"BackEnabled" : true`.

+  The homesystem now has the option to consume a item when using /home <name> and when using /home set <name>.
+  The cost for it can be overwritten by the role in serverconfig.json using `/th3config addRole`.
+  For the home system you can now also customize the number of homepoints per player if roles are not enough.
+  The order for how things are applied is First if a player overwrite is set using `/home limit <playername> 5`, then it looks for a overwrite using the `"RoleConfig"` set by `/th3config addRole` and last is the default from the `HomeLimit` in the config.
+  You can set any of the values to -1 to fallbakc to the next one.
+So if The RoleConfig has HomeLimit -1 it uses the global one from `HomeLimit`.

+  Similar do the new itemcosts work for the homesystem and the rtp and t2p where it first check if there is a value in the `RolesConfig` and then it take the one from `/home item` command (the value in `HomeItem` -> `Stacksize`).

 - private messages